Why has my child benefit gone down?

 We explain why your child benefit may have been reduced or stopped completely - and what you can do about it

-If you've checked your account and are wondering why you child benefit payment has gone down, there could be a couple of reasons as to why this has happened.
+In the coming weeks, you might check your bank account and wonder why you child benefit payment has gone down.
+And there could be a couple of reasons as to why.

 Sarah Coles, senior personal finance analyst at the investment platform Hargreaves Lansdown, says: “For any parent who has been struggling through the expensive school holidays and tackled the horrible cost of going back to school, a sudden stop in child benefit payments can come as a horrible shock.”